-Yuva Mahotsav is Canada’s first festival dedicated to youth engaged in the practice of Indian dances.
+Nritya Mahotsav is a dance festival dedicated to students engaged in the practice of Indian dances.

 In 2019, we co-founded the biennal festival in collaboration with Aroha Fine Arts (Kathak) and Sadhana School of Indian Arts (Bharatanatyam) as part of our commitment to promote the arts and increase accessibility of dance in Canada .